From rotating attractors to extremal black holes with axionic hair: Attractors

 \subsubsection{Perturbation around NHEK}

 We now construct perturbative solutions around the NHEK background.
-At zeroth order, imposing $Q_e=Q_m=0$ yields the NHEK background:
+Imposing $Q_e=Q_m=0$ {in Eq. \eqref{NHEKNDEF}} yields the NHEK background

-Following the same perturbative expansion in powers of $\epsilon$, we have solved the ODE system \eqref{eq:NH-EMA} up to seventh order.
+Following the same perturbative expansion in powers of $\epsilon$, but now with $\epsilon$ an independent small parameter and $g_{_{\psi\gamma\gamma}}$ held fixed at a generic value, we have solved the ODE system \eqref{eq:NH-EMA} up to eighth order.
 For brevity, we only display the results up to fourth order.
+It is worth detailing how the solution at each order is constructed and how the integration constants are fixed, since this clarifies the iterative structure of the expansion and the role played by the remaining integration constants.

+At order $k\geq 1$, the expansion in powers of $\epsilon$ turns \eqref{eq:NH-EMA} into an ODE system for $(v_{1k},b_k,\psi_k)$ whose source terms depend on the lower-order solutions $(v_{1j},b_j,\psi_j,K_j,q_j)$ with $j<k$; the orders are therefore solved recursively.
+At a given order, the three second order equations for $(v_{1k},b_k,\psi_k)$ give six integration constants.
+Together with the two parameters $K_k$ and $q_k$, this amounts to eight constants.
+These are constrained by the scale-fixing condition $v_{1k}(\pm1)=0$, the gauge-fixing condition $b_k(-1)+b_k(1)=0$, the convention that the axion vanishes when the electromagnetic field trivializes, the constraint equation in \eqref{eq:NH-EMA}, and regularity of $\psi_k$ at the poles $u=\pm1$.
+These six conditions leave two constants, which would in principle allow for a dyonic perturbative solution.

-As in the NHEKN case, imposing regularity of the axion at the poles leads, at each order, to a constraint that rules out dyonic solutions since they present logarithmic divergences at $u=\pm1$.
-Regular configurations are therefore again forced to be either purely electric or purely magnetic.
-Within each sector, at order $k$ the system admits a single integration constant, which we denote by $B_k$; this constant fixes the $k$-th order contribution to the (would-be) electric (or magnetic) charge.
+As in the NHEKN analysis of Sec.~\ref{NHEKN}, however, regularity at a single order does not guarantee regularity of the full tower.
+If the lower order perturbative solutions are dyonic, the subsequent order inevitably develops logarithmic divergences at $u=\pm1$ that cannot be removed at both poles simultaneously by any choice of the remaining constants.
+Imposing regularity order by order thus propagates back to the lower orders and forces them to be purely electric or purely magnetic, setting one of the two constants to zero and leaving a single integration constant $B_k$, which fixes the $k$-th order contribution to the (would-be) electric (or magnetic) charge.
 In what follows we present the purely electric branch.

 The axion solution reads

 The solution for the gauge field is

 The metric function